 Episode 9 of Angel Beats! shows us some of Otonashi's back story, which reveals several more hours worth of memories before his death, which mostly involve him administering basic medical aid to the survivors of the subway train crash he was in this includes an instance of CPR which is a lot more realistic than usual.
 It's dirty, exhausting and doesn't work, also it sticks to the rule of only giving up if you become too exhausted Otonashi had to eventually, it isn't clear how long he kept it up but a rescue attempt was several days away - what with them being caved in - and Otonashi himself was suffering from the injuries that would eventually kill him just before said rescuers showed up.

-As does Kannazuki no Miko in episode 1.
-After catching Himeko from a fall (how this would have stopped her heart is not explained), Chikane rips open her shirt, pauses to fondle one breast, and then does two chest compressions.
+In episode 1 of Kannazuki no Miko, after catching Himeko from a fall (how this would have stopped her heart is not explained), Chikane rips open her shirt, pauses to fondle one breast, and then does two chest compressions.
 Himeko promptly moans, demonstrating that she's revived.

 Guts performs CPR on a drowned Casca at one point in Berserk.
 Curious enough where he learned to do that in the Dung Ages, but it resuscitates her after a few repetitions all the same.

 Lampshaded in Excel♥Saga when the municipal employees are unwittingly sent to locate the ACROSS base: Iwata goes through all the proper steps in administering CPR in a bid to get to kiss the unconscious Matsuya, including calling out for someone to retrieve a medical professional, despite the fact that they are stranded in Fukuoka's sewers without another living soul in earshot.
 She recovers before their lips make contact; despite it being blatantly obvious Iwata was trying to steal a kiss from her, she actually goes easy on the inevitable retaliation (that is, he lives) out of respect for him doing everything by the book.
 Played dead straight when Iwata is later forced to resuscitate his male teammates with CPR.

 In Star Driver Wako preforms CPR on Takuto after finding him washed up on the shore.
 Later the characters discuss the romantic implications.